 The change is yet to be legislated.

-If you’re comparing health insurance policies, the table below displays some of the hospital and extras policies currently available on Canstar’s database for a 30-year-old single female seeking cover in NSW without pregnancy cover.
-Please note the table is sorted by Star Rating (highest to lowest), followed by provider name (alphabetical).
-Use Canstar’s health insurance comparison selector to view a wide range of policies.
+The table below displays some of our referral partners’ hospital and extras policies for a 39-year-old single female seeking cover in NSW without pregnancy cover.
+The table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical).
+Use Canstar’s health insurance comparison selector to view a wider range of policies.
+Canstar may earn a fee for referrals